 In areas with lots of seasonal rain, be sure to plant on a slope so the rainwater runs off.

 Don’t water during the rainy season.
-During dry spells check the plants periodically to determine if and when the plants may need watering.
+During dry spells, check the plants to determine if the plants need watering.

-These plants have been growing, developing and hybridizing naturally for centuries, so it’s very hard to pinpoint precise favorites.
+These plants have been growing, developing, and hybridizing in nature for centuries.
+It’s hard to pinpoint precise favorites.

 Below is a list of 42 Gasteria species and cultivars recognized and “accepted” by The World Checklist of Selected Plant Families at Kew.

 - Gasteria Duval (1809)

 - Gasteria batesiana var. dolomitica (1999)